The model theory of Commutative Near Vector Spaces: Model theory of near-vector spaces

 We then let $d=(d_1,...,d_n)$, clearly we will have a partial isomorphism between $\bar ac$ and $\bar b d$.

 \item The back part of this back and forth argument works similarly.\QED \end{enumerate}

-\begin{rmk} One could also prove quantifier elimination by showing that for a finite block near vector space $(F,V)$ the ring $frac_V(F)$ is von Neumann regular.
-By \cite{Prest}, modules over von Neumann rings have quantifier elimination.
+\begin{rmk} One could also prove quantifier elimination by showing that for a finite block near-vector space $(V,F)$ the ring $frac_V(F)$ is von Neumann regular.
+By \cite{Prest}, modules over commutative von Neumann rings have quantifier elimination.
 We thank Lorna Gregory for pointing this out to us.

 \end{rmk}